 When you self-identify as an Aboriginal person, it helps build a sense of community and pride among Aboriginal learners at Ontario colleges.

 If the colleges know you are of Aboriginal identity or ancestry, they can provide you with additional information about specific Aboriginal bursaries or other financial assistance, referrals to support services including elder programs, orientation or child care, access to cultural and lounge space for Aboriginal students and invitations to participate in a variety of activities you may be interested in.

-The Ministry of Advanced Education and Skills Development (MAESD) and Ontario’s public colleges recognize the importance of education in improving the lifelong opportunities for Aboriginal people.
+The Ministry of Training, Colleges and Universities (MTCU) and Ontario’s public colleges recognize the importance of education in improving the lifelong opportunities for Aboriginal people.
 By self-identifying on your ontariocolleges.ca application, you’re helping us to help the colleges better support you as you make the transition to college life.

 Knowing how many Aboriginal students are applying to and / or enrolled at each college helps the colleges help you.
 These statistics allow them to plan for and deliver programs, services, supports and opportunities that are relevant to Aboriginal students.

 All applicant information collected is legally protected under the Freedom of Information and Protection of Privacy Act.
 Information about your Aboriginal identity or ancestry is stored in the secure applicant information system.

 As part of the application process, your personal information will be disclosed to the colleges, the Ministry of Training, Colleges and Universities (MTCU), the Ministry of Education, the Ministry of Agriculture, Food and Rural Affairs and the Ministry of Health and Long-Term Care, as well as other educational research agencies approved by OCAS for statistical, marketing and research purposes.

 For specific details, please review our Privacy Statement.

 This process is voluntary in nature and you are not required to prove your Aboriginal identity.